A Multi-Channel Ratio-of-Ratios Method for Noncontact Hand Video Based SpO$_2$ Monitoring Using Smartphone Cameras: Experimental Results

 Each participant was recorded for two sessions.
 During the recording, the participant sat comfortably in an upright position and put both hands on a clean dark foam sheet placed on a table.
 As shown in Fig.~\ref{fig::setup}, the palm side of the right hand and the back side of the left hand were facing the camera.
-These two hand-video capturing positions are defined as \emph{palm up~(PU)} and \emph{palm down~(PD)}, respectively.
-Simultaneously, a Contec CMS-50E pulse oximeter was clipped to the left index finger to measure the participant's SpO$_2$ level.
+These two hand-video capturing positions are defined as \emph{palm up~(PU)} and \emph{palm down~(PD)}, respectively. \rev{The participant was asked to place his/her hands still on the table to avoid hand motion.} Simultaneously, a Contec CMS-50E pulse oximeter was clipped to the left index finger to measure the participant's SpO$_2$ level.
 As we have reviewed earlier, the oximeter is adopted clinically as to be within a $\pm2\%$ deviation from the invasive, gold standard for SpO$_2$ \cite{pluddemann2011pulse}, so we use the oximeter measurement results as the reference in our experiments.
-An iPhone~7 Plus camera was used for video recording.
-The video started 30 seconds before the oximeter starts, and stopped immediately after the oximeter ends to allow for proper time synchronization.
-The participants were asked to hold their breath to lower the SpO$_2$ level and were told to resume normal breathing if they felt discomfort.
-The aforementioned process is defined as one breath-holding cycle.
+An iPhone~7 Plus camera was \rev{fixed by a smartphone stand mounted on a tripod} for video recording.
+The video started 30 seconds before the oximeter \revm{started}, and stopped immediately after the oximeter \revm{ended} to allow for proper time synchronization. {The participants were asked to hold their breath for generally 30--40 seconds to lower the SpO$_2$ level, as long as they were comfortable and able to do so.
+Then the participants resumed normal breathing for generally 30--40 seconds until they recovered and felt ready for the next breath-holding.
+The recovery period was long enough for the participants' SpO$_2$ to return to the levels before the breath-holding.} The aforementioned process is defined as one breath-holding cycle.
 In each session, the breath-holding cycles were repeated three times.
 After the first session, the participants were asked to relax for at least $15$ minutes before attending the second session for data collection.
-From our data collection protocol using breath-holding, we were able to obtain the SpO$_2$ measurements with a dynamic range from $89\%$ to $99\%$.
+From our data collection protocol using breath-holding, we were able to obtain the SpO$_2$ measurements \revm{ranging from $89\%$ to $99\%$.}